-The CBFO Office of Disposal is the centralized point of contact for internal reporting of the Compliance Monitoring Program results and evaluations, the assessment of their significance, and the communication of important results and evaluations to external parties.
-In its role as the centralized point of contact for monitoring activities, the CBFO Office of Disposal is responsible for the following:
+| The CBFO Office of Site Operations is the centralized point of contact for internal reporting of the Compliance Monitoring Program results and evaluations, the assessment of their significance, and the communication of important results and evaluations to external parties.
+In this role, the CBFO Office of Site Operations is responsible for the following:

-- Reviewing the Compliance Monitoring Program monitoring results, which may indicate two general cases: - Normal or expected conditions in which results are generally consistent with existing data, parameter values, and conceptual models - Anomalous conditions that are inconsistent with existing data, parameter values, or conceptual models.
-It is the responsibility of the CBFO, Office of Disposal to review recommendations provided by the M&OC and the SA generated through the monitoring programs to determine whether these results are consistent or inconsistent with expected conditions modeled in PA or screening decisions used to support the compliance determination
+- | • Reviewing Compliance Monitoring Program monitoring results, which may indicate: - Normal or expected conditions in which results are generally consistent with existing data, parameter values, and conceptual models - Anomalous conditions that are inconsistent with existing data, parameter values, or conceptual models.
+It is the responsibility of the CBFO Office of Site Operations to review recommendations provided by the M&OC

+| and the scientific advisor generated through the monitoring programs to determine whether these results are consistent or inconsistent with expected conditions modeled in performance assessment or screening decisions used to support the compliance determination

-- Defining responsive actions or changes in response to anomalous results that may warrant changes in the monitoring programs, research activities, PA assumptions, or some other aspect of the overall compliance program - Internal reporting of anomalous results to the CBFO Manager and recommending appropriate external reporting
+- Defining responsive actions or changes in response to anomalous results that may warrant changes in the monitoring programs, research activities, performance assessment assumptions, or some other aspect of the overall compliance program - Internal reporting of anomalous results to the CBFO Manager and recommending appropriate external reporting